Sounders return to play with scoreless draw against Earthquakes

 The Sounders, who won the 2019 MLS Cup, returned to voluntary, individual training on May 18 and full-team training on June 12.

-Sounders midfielder Joao Paulo was unavailable for selection because of a right quad strain and forward Will Bruin was out with a right knee injury suffered prior to traveling to Florida.
+But the Rave Green took the field without midfielder Joao Paulo because of a right quad strain and forward Will Bruin was out with a right knee injury suffered prior to traveling to Florida.

 The absences limited the club offensively, especially Paulo, who was signed as a Designated Player in January and scored two goals during CONCACAF Champions League play in February.
+Bruin, a backup for Ruidiaz, initially suffered a season-ending knee injury in 2019.

+“When we were patient, we were good,” Roldan said via live streaming video provided by MLS.
+“In the end, obviously sloppy play, first game in three months, whatever.
+It probably was going to be summed up like that.
+But if we could have taken care of one or two opportunities, we’d be happier with the result.”

-Beginning with Wednesday’s league-wide demonstration coordinated by the Black Players for Change, a newly formed group of more than 170 of MLS’s Black athletes, prior to the tournament opener between Inter Miami FC and Orlando City SC, clubs have been recognizing the Black Lives Matter movement in distinct ways.
+MLS clubs have been recognizing the Black Lives Matter movement in distinct ways, beginning with Wednesday’s league-wide demonstration prior to the tournament opener between Inter Miami FC and Orlando City SC, coordinated by the Black Players for Change, a newly formed group of more than 170 of MLS’s Black athletes.

 The Sounders commissioned Seattle-based artist Teddy “Stat” Phillips, a Black man, to design a colorful captain’s armband with the acronym “BLM” for Black Lives Matter.
-Lodeiro had the honor while teammates wore black armbands stating “stand with BLM.”
+Lodeiro had the honor while teammates wore black armbands stating their initials or nickname “Stands with BLM.”

 MLS jerseys also feature white strips below the numbers on the back where players can write personal messages.
-Sounders midfielder Cristian Roldan wrote “Manuel Ellis BLM” to honor the 33-year-old Black man who was killed by Tacoma police in March.
+Roldan wrote “Manuel Ellis BLM” to honor the 33-year-old Black man who was killed by Tacoma police in March.

+“Enough is enough,” Roldan said via live streaming video provided by MLS.
+“We’re not fighting for something political.
+This is racial equality.
+We have these bands that were player-driven and we want to support local businesses in Seattle and we want to eventually take action, not just wear these things.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.